 This year we have asked for our Strategic Advisory Group to comment more formally on the research.
 As a result of SAG fulfilling this request, they have delivered an essential role in the provision of guidance and direction on the research programme.
-The results provided will lend support to our research strategy for the latter half of the programme timeline.
+The results provided will lend support to our future research strategy for the latter half of the programme timeline.
 Research is advancing well and the highlights of the work packages can be seen below.
+Within the highlights, we have listed our most prominent publications, a full detailed list of all publications can be found towards the end of the document.

-I hope you enjoy reading our report covering the 2 year period from April 2013 to April 2015.
+I hope you enjoy reading our report covering the period from April 2013 to September 2015.